Steganography &Watermarking

 Messages can be embedded into images.
 This is arguably the most common way of using steganography.

-There are a three ways of hiding a message in an image:
+There are three common ways of hiding a message in an image:

-1. Most image formats support have fields for storing textual metadata in addition to the image.
-Png files, for instance, have a text field and jpeg, tiff, and raw image formats support Exif (Exchangeable image file format) data fields.
-This shouldn’t be considered steganography, however, since these fields are well-known and hidden only in the sense that they are nor part of the image.
+1. Most image formats have fields for storing textual metadata in addition to the image.
+PNG files, for instance, have a text field and jpeg, tiff, and raw image formats support Exif (Exchangeable image file format) data fields.
+This shouldn’t be considered steganography, however, since these fields are well-known and hidden only in the sense that they are not part of the image.
+However, they can be an effective way to transport data covertly and can be used to bypass content filtering firewalls that may consider images to be harmless.

-2. A straightforward method to hide a message in an image is to use low-order bits of an image, where the user is unlikely to notice slight changes in color.
+2. A straightforward method to hide a message in an image is to use low-order bits (least significant bits) of an image, where the user is unlikely to notice slight changes in color.
+This is known as LSB steganography.
 An image is a collection of RGB pixels.
-You can mess around with the least-significant bits and nobody will notice changes in the image, so you can just encode the entire message by spreading the bits of the message among the least-significant bits of the image.
+You can mess around with the least significant bits and nobody will notice changes in the image, so a message can be encodd simply by spreading the bits of the message among the least-significant bits of the image.

-3. You can do a similar thing but apply a frequency domain transformation, like JPEG compression does, by using a Discrete Cosine Transform (DCT).
+3. You can do a similar thing but apply a frequency domain transformation, like jpeg compression does, by using a Discrete Cosine Transform (DCT).
 The frequency domain maps the image as a collection ranging from high-frequency areas (e.g., “noisy” parts such as leaves, grass, and edges of things) through low-frequency areas (e.g., a clear blue sky).
-Changes to high frequency areas will mostly be unnoticed by humans: that’s why jpeg compression works.
-It also means that you can add your message into those areas and then transform it back to the spatial (bitmap) domain.
-Now your message is spread throughout the higher-frequency parts of the image and can be extracted if you do the DCT again and know where to look for the message.
+Changes to high-frequency areas will generally be unnoticed by humans; that’s why jpeg compression works.
+Because modifications in these regions are unnoticed, you can add the message into those areas and then transform the data back into the spatial (bitmap) domain.
+Now the message is spread throughout the higher-frequency parts of the image and can be extracted if you do the DCT again and know where to look for the message.

 Steganography is closely related to watermarking. and the terms “steganography” and “watermarking” are often used interchangeably.